 At the SEC Speaks Conference in June 2024, Deputy Director of Enforcement Sanjay Wadhwa stated that the staff assesses the facts and circumstances on a case-bycase basis to determine a penalty to recommend to the commission.
-Wadhwa provided the following six factors the Enforcement Division generally considers: (1) selfreporting, which is "the most significant factor in terms of moving the needle on penalties"; (2) cooperation - a firm that cooperates during the investigation "can still receive credit," even if it does not self-report; (3) size of the firm - the SEC assesses a firm's revenue and its number of registered professionals to ensure that the penalties are large enough to serve as an adequate deterrent against future violations; (4) scope of the violations, including how many individuals communicated off-channel and the total number of off-channel communications; (5) a firm's efforts to comply with record-keeping obligations and its remedial efforts; and (6) precedent established by the SEC's orders on these matters, which serve as a "guide," though they are "not determinative."
+Wadhwa provided the following six factors the Enforcement Division generally considers: (1) selfreporting, which is "the most significant factor in terms of moving the needle on penalties"; (2) cooperation -a firm that cooperates during the investigation "can still receive the SEC assesses a firm's revenue and its number of registered professionals to ensure that the penalties are large enough to serve as an adequate deterrent against future violations; (4) scope of the violations, including how many individuals communicated off-channel and the total number of off-channel communications; (5) a firm's efforts to comply with record-keeping obligations and its remedial efforts; and (6) precedent established by the SEC's orders on these matters, which serve as a "guide," though they are "not determinative."